Heating & Cooling Industry Terms & Definitions

 A motor that automatically adjusts the flow of warm or cool air for ultimate comfort.

 A system that exchanges stale, recirculated indoor air with fresh, filtered outside air.
+The two major types of ventilator are HRVs (heat recovery ventilator) and ERV (energy recovery ventilator).

 A method of partitioning a home into independently controlled comfort zones for enhanced comfort and efficiency.